by John W. Ritenbaugh (1932-2023)

 What fruit did you have then in the things of which you are now ashamed?
 For the end of those things is death.
 But now having been set free from sin, and having become slaves of God, you have your fruit to holiness, and the end, everlasting life.

 The context answers what the fruit in each verse symbolizes.
-In verse 21, the product of actions of which we are now ashamed would have been death.
-But because of God's calling and our subsequent repentance, our status and relationship with Him have changed—and so has what we are producing with our lives.
+In verse 21, the product of actions we are now ashamed of would have been death.
+But because of God's calling and our subsequent repentance, our status and relationship with Him have changed—and so has what we produce with our lives.
 We are now His slaves rather than sin's, producing fruit to holiness rather than shame and death.
-In the end God will give us everlasting life.
+In the end, God will give us everlasting life.
 The choice is ours.
 Which fruit would we rather have, shame and death or holiness and life?

 Producing Good Fruit